NFL QBR (Total QBR) Estimator

 Notes and limits

 This is an estimate, not the official metric.
 ESPN’s published Total QBR layers in opponent adjustment, down-and-distance leverage, and clutch weighting that no single box score can recover, so the exact number will differ.
 What the estimator does well is rank performances consistently: a clean 300-yard, three-touchdown, no-interception game will score far higher than a 200-yard, two-interception, four-sack game.
-Use it to compare quarterbacks and weeks, and treat the result as a QBR-style approximation rather than the figure on the broadcast.
+Use it to compare quarterbacks across games and weeks, and treat the result as a QBR-style approximation rather than the figure shown on the broadcast.